Alan Crawford. Registered MBACP | Person-Centred | Addiction | Walk & Talk

 There are times in most peoples lives when we could benefit from talking to someone.
 I offer you an opportunity to explore your concerns in an atmosphere of trust and support with a caring professional.
 This will enable you to find your own answers and way forward, at your own pace.

-With my help, you can begin to let go of old habits (and addictions) - those deeply grooved patterns that keep you stuck and limit your experience of life.
+You can begin to let go of old habits (and addictions) - those deeply grooved patterns that keep you stuck and limit your experience of life.
 This allows you to move towards becoming more the person you wish to be - living the life you wish to live.

 In short, working together, we can discover who you are and how you want to spend your time on this earth.
 Counselling can help you to feel better and live life in a more enriching way, with a greater sense of ease and appreciation.